davidwik/cli-magic/README.md

    fi
    echo "Entering sub-space shell 🚀"
    $SHELL --init-file <(cat /etc/profile ~/.profile "${ACTIVATE_FILE}")
    echo "Leaving 🐍 sub-shell, good bye!
+Have a good day!
 Love you ❤️❤️  !" else echo -e "The directory doesn't seem to have an \nvirtual environment in .venv/ 😔" fi